-Obviously, this is not literally possible for cases involving very serious injuries.
+Obviously, this is not possible for cases involving very serious accidents.
 There is no way to counteract the debilitating pain associated with a serious injury.
 Therefore, financial compensation must be granted in an amount that fairly accounts for the full extent of a victim’s damages.

-- Other Intangible losses, Like suffering, disfigurement and loss of quality of life.
+- Other intangible losses, like suffering, disfigurement, and loss of quality of life

 Another such obstacle is that some damages are difficult to quantify.
-It’s easy to value a hospital bill for treatment that has already occurred, it is extremely difficult to put a dollar figure on pain and suffering or future lost earning power.
-All too often, insurance companies use the lack of clarity surrounding these type of damages to try to avoid paying a fair settlement.
+It’s easy to value a hospital bill for treatment that has already occurred, for example, but it is extremely difficult to put a dollar figure on pain and suffering, often extending for many years.
+All too often, insurance companies use the lack of clarity surrounding these types of damages to avoid paying a fair settlement.

 Delayed Pain After an Accident Involving a Truck

 Insurance adjusters typically argue that any delay in treatment shows that the accident and injuries were “not that serious.”
 The insurance companies try to paint the injured accident victim as someone who is out for money only and trying to “milk” the accident.

-I have seen two primary “delayed” injuries.
-First, people who suffer broken ribs in car and truck wrecks often do not know that their ribs are broken until xrays are taken.
+Our offices have handled cases involving two primary “delayed” injuries.
+First, people who suffer broken ribs in car and truck wrecks often do not know that their ribs are broken until X-rays are taken.
 Estimates are that 10% of patients admitted to the hospital after blunt force trauma (for example, an accident victim’s chest impacting the steering wheel) suffer a fracture of one or more ribs.

-Sometimes, the brain injury and bleed presents immediately at the accident scene.
+Sometimes, the brain injury and bleeding present immediately at the accident scene.
 However, frequently, the bleeding is delayed.
-This situation can be dangerous where a car wreck victim present to an emergency room after an accident and undergoes a CT scan which is interpreted as clear.
+This situation can be dangerous where a car wreck victim presents to an emergency room after an accident and undergoes a CT scan which is interpreted as clear.
 Then, confusion or a headache occurs later in the day.
-These symptoms are a tell-tale sign of a brain bleeding and injury.
+These symptoms may be a telltale sign of a brain bleeding and injury.